Learn how you, too, can enjoy a restaurant experience with Allergic Living’s easy-to-follow guide. [Related: Allergic

 A final minefield: romantic lighting.
 You need to see your meal order.
 If the room is too dark, there are free downloadable flashlight apps for your smartphone – use one.
 Don’t eat what you can’t see.

 Let them know: If the meal had problems, or if you began to get mild symptoms, let the staff know.
 Within 24 hours, write a note or e-mail detailing the issues.
 Management should respond quickly.

 But in most situations and with your advance and onsite communications, the dining experience will have been a success.
 The only eventfulness?
 The great food and conversation.
 Be sure to thank the staff for attentive and hospitable service, and pay the ultimate compliment: tip well.

 Step 4: Follow-Through

 Send a thank you note: It’s old-fashioned, but I often send a handwritten note for an excellent and safe meal.
 E-mail works fine, too.
 Any thank you is welcome, and encourages accommodation for others.

 Review online: If you had a terrific experience, your online praise will help others to locate a gem.
-A review on Allegicliving.com’s Facebook page or on AllergyEats or a gluten-free restaurant site helps fellow community members to find a great, safe meal.
+A review on on apps such as AllergyEats, Spokin, DineSafe, Find Me Gluten Free, helps fellow community members to find a great, safe meal.

 Become a regular: The best thank you is to become a loyal patron.
-Besides, the rewards of dining regularly at a restaurant are many.
-I call it creating the Cheers experience (from the 1980s TV show).
-Once you become a fixture, like the character Norm, all kinds of special things can happen.
+Besides, once you become a fixture, all kinds of special things can happen.
 They may even name a drink after you.
 Don’t laugh, that happened to me; it’s called the Simply Sloane!